JudahGabriel/OctoStore/README.md

 These URLs must be absolute URLs to your PWA on the web.
 They cannot be relative URLs or links to files in your repo.

-## Releasing a new version of your PWA to the Microsoft Store

-To release a new version of your PWA to the Microsoft Store, create a new GitHub Release in your repo.

-As with all PWAs, the Microsoft Store will always run the latest version of your PWA on the web.

-Creating a new release on GitHub will cause your app in the Microsoft Store to have an incremented version.

 </details>

 ## Releasing a new version of your app in the Microsoft Store